havarunner/havarunner/README.md

 concurrently.
 From this understanding you might gain valuable insights into the architectural problems of the system.

+Note that HavaRunner does not guarantee that the sequential tests are run in the order they are defined in the class.
+This will become a problem to you, if your tests do depend on each other.
+It is a good practice to write independent test cases.

 #### Fine-tuning sequentiality

 You can improve the speed of your test suite by running some of the tests